 Major depressive disorder (MDD) and walking depression are both forms of depression that impact a person’s ability to function.
 However, walking depression can be more difficult to notice because the person appears high-functioning on the outside, which is atypical of MDD.
 For example, they continue to get out of bed, take their kids to school, and show up for work.
 But inside, they struggle with hopelessness, lack of energy, and battles to keep one foot in front of the other.

-Unfortunately, those with depression often attempt to convince others they are fine.
+Unfortunately, those with high-functioning depression often attempt to convince others they are fine.
 According to the World Health Organization (WHO), 3.8% of the population suffers from depression, with more than 700,000 people completing suicide every year.1

-8 Signs of Walking Depression
+10 Signs of Walking Depression

 The signs of walking depression can be challenging to identify because a person’s behavior appears normal to others.
 Still, you can look for subtle changes in behavior and self-expression if you suspect you or a loved one struggles with depression.

-Here are eight signs of walking depression:
+Here are 10 signs of walking depression:

 1. Becoming Easily Irritated